 How can you know that the candidates applying have the skills you need in the position?

 Testing before you buy

 Pre-employment skills testing is gaining popularity fast as it increases accuracy, reduces costs, and speeds up time to hire.
 And recent research across industries also shows that these tests are good predictors of performance.

-We have been using “test-first” approach for years now and we are not looking backs, because screening actual job-related skills before reviewing resumes or conducting interviews enables our managers to make rational decisions that are be based on objective variables.
+We have been using “test-first” approach for years now and we are not looking back, because screening actual job-related skills before reviewing resumes or conducting interviews enables our managers to make rational decisions that are based on objective variables.